jasonnet/halfgraph/README.md

 build/install_maven.sh
 ```

-Once you finish there will be a generated `setenv.maven.template.source` in
+Once you finish, there will be a generated `setenv.maven.template.source` in
 your directory.
+You should invoke it now and whenever you need Maven in a

-You should invoke it now and whenever you need Maven in a new shell session.
+new shell session:

 ```
 source setenv.maven.template.source